Tracer ammunition: Other applications

 Modern jet fighters primarily rely on radar and infrared seeker missiles to track and destroy enemy planes and laser-guided missiles to attack surface targets, rather than the plane's cannon, which may be just an ancillary weapon for air-to-air combat; although in the ground attack role, cannon fire may be emphasized.
 However, modern fighter aircraft use gyroscopes and inertial sensors coupled with radar and optical computing gunsights that make the use of tracers in cannon ammunition unnecessary.
-As long as the pilot can put the "pipper" (aiming point) in the head-up display (HUD) onto the target, he can be assured that the burst will be on target, since the computers automatically compute range, closing rate, deflection, lateral accelerations, and even weather conditions to calculate target lead and aimpoint.
+As long as the pilot can put the "pipper" (aiming point) in the head-up display (HUD) onto the target, he can be assured that the burst will be on target since the computers automatically compute range, closing rate, deflection, lateral accelerations, and even weather conditions to calculate target lead and aimpoint.
 Thus one of the primary reasons for using tracers on aircraft in the first place, uncertainty over where the bullets will end up in relation to the target, is removed.

-Another use for the tracer is in tank hull machineguns, of mostly out-dated tanks, where the machinegun operator cannot sight directly along the barrel, thus he has to rely on tracer bullets to guide his aim.
+Another use for the tracer is in tank hull machineguns, of mostly outdated tanks, where the machinegun operator cannot sight directly along the barrel, thus he has to rely on tracer bullets to guide his aim.
 Modern main battle tanks and armored fighting vehicles, however, employ advanced fire control systems that can accurately aim secondary weapons along with the main armament; although the continued use of tracers provides reassurance to gunners on the direction of machinegun fire.

+In anti-aircraft autocannon tracer ammunition the tracer material can be part of a shell self-destruct mechanism to prevent missed shots from falling back down on friendly targets.
+As the tracer material burns to the end it triggers the self-destruct.

 Safety restrictions

+Tracers are associated with grass fires if used in summer over dry vegetation.

-In the UK, use of tracer rounds are restricted on National Rifle Association-operated ranges, due to an increased risk of fire.
-Unauthorized use is punished at the discretion of the acting range officer.
+In the UK, the use of tracers is prohibited on National Rifle Association-operated ranges, due to the increased risk of fire.
 Use of tracers is usually only authorized during military training.
+During spells of hot weather, the Ministry of Defence will suspend the use of tracers for non-essential training to reduce the risk of wildfires on sites such as Salisbury Plain.

 In July 2009, a large fire was started by tracer ammunition near Marseille, France, an area where shrub vegetation is very dry and flammable in the summer, and where normally this kind of ammunition should not be used.

-On February 24, 2013, a fire was started at DFW Gun Club in Dallas, Texas by the use of a tracer round inside the facility.
+On February 24, 2013, a fire was started at DFW Gun Club in Dallas, Texas, by the use of a tracer round inside the facility.

-On July 3, 2018, the Lake Christine Fire near Basalt, Colorado was started by tracer rounds fired at a gun range.
+On July 3, 2018, the Lake Christine Fire near Basalt, Colorado, was started by tracer rounds fired at a gun range.
 The two individuals who were deemed responsible for the fire were shooting the tracer round ammunition outside of the designated target area at the gun range.